-The Letter to the Hebrews speaks of the baptised as those who have been 'enlightened', have 'tasted the heavenly gift', have become 'sharers of the Holy Spirit', have 'tasted the goodness of the word of God and the power of the age to come' (Hebrews 6:4-6).
+The Letter to the Hebrews speaks of the baptised as those who have been 'enlightened', 28 have 'tasted the heavenly gift', have become 'sharers of the Holy Spirit', have 'tasted the goodness of the word of God and the power of the age to come' (Hebrews 6:4-6).
+We have already noted the priestly dimension of the life and ministry into which a Christian is baptised.